QuantumFusion-network/polkadot-js-apps/DEPLOY.md

 # Deploy of portal.qfnetwork.xyz

-Reminder: please do not change this path `/root/cd/apps` and please use it for any deploy.
+Reminder: please do not change path of deployment (`/root/cd/apps`) and please use it for any deploy.
 This directory is important for deploying via `ansible`.

 ## Manual deploy instruction